obonaventure/cnp3/book/application/ex-application.rst

 .. [#ftotem] Use dig_ to find the IP address used by `totem.info.ucl.ac.be`

-.. [#lang] The list of available language tags can be found at http://www.loc.gov/standards/iso639-2/php/code_list.php Additional information about the support of multiple languages in Internet protocols may be found in :rfc:`5646`
+.. [#lang] The list of available language tags can be found at http://www.iana.org/assignments/language-subtag-registry Versions in other formats are available at http://www.langtag.net/registries.html Additional information about the support of multiple languages in Internet protocols may be found in rfc5646_